Man Group's new CEO faces surge in client outflows

 Some investors are betting on a recovery.
 Last week Odey Asset Management raised its stake to more than 6 percent, having already profited from a rebound in the shares.

 Man also holds its annual general meeting on Friday.
-At last year’s meeting small shareholders criticised boardroom pay, particularly Clarke’s nearly $7 million package.
+At last year’s meeting small shareholders criticized boardroom pay, particularly Clarke’s nearly $7 million package.

 However, Roman has moved to cap short-term annual cash bonuses, while the group is also paying no bonuses to top executives for 2012.